The fine print

 Candidate Introductions

-The candidate introduction period runs for six months, commencing from the initial referral of the candidate to you (the client) by us.
+The candidate introduction period lasts for six months from our initial referral to you.

-• A one-off introduction fee is payable to us within 14 days of the candidate commencing employment with you, irrespective of the capacity, position or nature of the employment terms the candidate has been employed under and
+- A one-off introduction fee is payable to us within 14 days of the candidate starting their employment, regardless of the employment terms (or from when we became aware that you hired the candidate we referred).

-• You are solely responsible for the decision to employ the candidate and
+- You are solely responsible for the decision to hire the candidate.

-• If you fail to pay the introduction fee by the due date, you will incur a 10% penalty for every 14 days that the invoice remains unpaid after the due date.
+- If the introduction fee is not paid by the due date, you are liable for a 10% penalty fee incurred for every 14 days the invoice remains unpaid.

-The one-off introduction fee payable will be based on the full-time equivalent fixed remuneration (excluding 3% KiwiSaver) offered to the candidate based on the table below.
+The one-off introduction fee payable will be based on the table below and the full-time equivalent fixed remuneration (excluding 3% KiwiSaver) offered to the candidate.

 Cancellation of Recruitment Services

 During the Recruitment Notice Period, we will undertake appropriate candidate communications, project filing and administration.
-This Work will be invoiced at our standard hourly rates.
+This Work will be invoiced at the greater of our standard hourly rates or our one-off recruitment administration fee ($950).

 Payment for any outstanding fees will be payable within 14 days.